-A homemade Latin American favorite!
+This Dulce de Leche Ice Cream is homemade version of the Latin American favorite!
 Creamy, smooth, sweet, and full of caramel…lots and lots of caramel!

 When I was a child, I wanted to own and drive an ice cream truck.

-Of course, a few quarters won’t get you jack squat from those super-rare ice cream trucks nowadays, so I’ve had to improvise.
+Of course, a few quarters won’t get you anything from those super-rare ice cream trucks nowadays, so I’ve had to improvise.

 Though it will never topple chocolate from the number one spot, it’s still totally up there.